Paris Hilton: Deejaying and singing (2012–2019)

-In January 2013, Hilton appeared in four episodes of the Danish version of Paradise Hotel, for which she was paid US$300,000.
-In April, Hilton opened the 44th Paris Hilton store in Bogotá, Colombia.
-In May, Hilton signed with Cash Money Records, appeared in the music video for Rich Gang's song "Tapout", alongside Lil Wayne, Christina Milian and Nicki Minaj, and Sofia Coppola's film The Bling Ring—which featured her in a cameo and revolved around the infamous group of teenagers who had robbed her house, along with others—was released in theaters.
-In addition to appearing in the film, she loaned Coppola her house for two weeks of shooting.
-Recalling the house, Coppola said: "It was like we have to get this into the movie.
-It was so unique.
-It would be hard to recreate that.
-She is larger than life and her house is like Paris World."
+After appearing in the music video for Rich Gang's song "Tapout" (2013), alongside Lil Wayne, Christina Milian and Nicki Minaj, it was announced that Hilton had signed with Cash Money Records.
+Under the label, she released three standalone singles—"Good Time" (2013), featuring rapper Lil Wayne, "Come Alive" (2014), and High Off My Love" (2015), featuring Birdman—to moderate commercial success.
+"Good Time" and "High Off My Love" reached the top 20 and top 5 on the US Billboard Dance/Electronic Songs and Dance Club Songs charts, respectively.

 During August 2013, Hilton was a DJ at Amnesia's weekly "Foam and Diamonds" parties on Ibiza.
 The positive reaction from critics and audiences led to her contract's renewal for the subsequent four years.
-In October, Hilton released the first single through Cash Money, "Good Time", featuring rapper Lil Wayne.
-It debuted at number eighteen on the US Billboard Dance/Electronic Songs chart.
 In November, Hilton won the Best Breakthrough DJ award at the NRJ DJ Awards.
+In 2013, Hilton appeared in four episodes of the Danish version of Paradise Hotel, for which she was paid US$300,000, and briefly played herself in Sofia Coppola's film The Bling Ring.
+In addition to appearing in the film, she loaned Coppola her house for two weeks of shooting.

 In January 2014, Hilton became a resident DJ at Harrah's Atlantic City's "The Pool After Dark".
 In March, she unveiled her first real estate project, the Paris Beach Club, in collaboration with Century Properties Group, Inc., at the Azure Urban Resort Residences in Parañaque, the Philippines.
-In July, her next single, "Come Alive", was released, and she made a cameo appearance in another Carl's Jr. commercial, paying homage to the one in which she starred in 2005.
+In July, she made a cameo appearance in another Carl's Jr. commercial, paying homage to the one in which she starred in 2005.
 To further her career as a DJ, Hilton embarked on a summer and fall tour consisting of 13 shows in Spain, France, Portugal, South Korea, Colombia and New Jersey.
 By November 2014, Hilton was the highest-paid female DJ and won as Best Female DJ at the NJR DJ Awards.
-In December, she worked as a DJ at W Hotel's Art Basel parties in Miami, where she has since performed annually.
+In December, she performed as a DJ at W Hotel's Art Basel parties in Miami.